wychlw/support-matrix/LicheePi4A/Armbian/README.md

 Enter fastboot mode.
 - Ensure the boot dip switch is set to eMMC.
 - Press BOOT while powering on.
-- (Refer to the official tutorial)
-Use fastboot commands to flash u-boot.
+- (Refer to the official tutorial) Use the fastboot command to flash u-boot.

 ```bash
 sudo ./fastboot flash ram ./path/to/your/lpi4a-$(ram_size)-u-boot-with-spl.bin